Safe & Modern Dental Material & Equipment

 The syringe has an ergonomic design which provides optimal balance, tactile control of the injection and lowered hand stress during the injection.

-In self-aspirating needles and syringe system, aspiration can occur only after the injection has begun.
+In self-aspirating needles and syringe system, aspiration can occur solely after the injection has begun.
 Automatic aspiration occurs by light pressure on the plunger.
 The self-aspiration without retraction minimises the risk of needle tip movement in the tissue and encourages the slow release of epinephrine (local anaesthetic).

 With the use of such syringes, there is a reduced chance of unexpected cardiovascular events in the compromised patients depending on the amount of epinephrine.